Mamata Banerjee: Chief Minister of West Bengal (2011–2026)

 In 2011, the All India Trinamool Congress along with SUCI and the INC won the West Bengal legislative assembly election against the incumbent Left Alliance by securing 227 seats.
 TMC won 184 seats with the INC winning 42 seats and the SUCI secured one seat.
-This marked the end of the longest-ruling democratically elected Communist party in the world.
+This marked the end of the 34-year long Left Front government.

 Banerjee was sworn in as chief minister of West Bengal on 20 May 2011.
 As the first female chief minister of West Bengal, one of her first decisions was to return 400 acres of land to Singur farmers.
 "The cabinet has decided to return 400 acres to unwilling farmers in Singur," the chief minister said.
 "I have instructed the department to prepare the papers for this.
 If Tata-babu (Ratan Tata) wants, he can set up his factory on the remaining 600 acres, otherwise we will see how to go about it."
+After becoming Chief Minister of West Bengal, Mamata Banerjee regularly stayed late at Writers' Building, often keeping the state secretariat functioning well past 10 p.m.
+IST, compared to the previous government's 7:30 p.m. closing time.

-She has also been credited for setting up of the Gorkhaland Territorial Administration.
+She has also set up of the Gorkhaland Territorial Administration.

-She began various reforms in the education and health sectors.
-Some of the reforms in the education sector included the release of teachers' monthly pay on the first of every month and quicker pensions for retiring teachers.
+She began various changes in the education and health sectors.
+Some of these in the education sector included the release of teachers' monthly pay on the first of every month and quicker pensions for retiring teachers.
 In the health sector Banerjee promised: "A three-phase developmental system will be taken up to improve the health infrastructure and service."
 On 30 April 2015, a representative of UNICEF India congratulated the government for making Nadia the first Open Defecation Free district in the country.
 In a statement on 17 October 2012, Banerjee attributed the increasing incidence of rape in the country to "more free interaction between men and women".
 She said that "Earlier if men and women would hold hands, they would get caught by parents and reprimanded but now everything is so open.
 It's like an open market with open options."
 She was criticised in the national media for these statements.